jruales/Reading-List-2016/README.md

 ## Books

 ### Fiction
+* [44% done] Flatland: A romance of many dimensions by Edwin A. Abbott {Personally recommended by G.C. many years ago}
 * [4% done] Ready Player One by Ernest Cline {Recommended on Andrej Karpathy's Goodreads reviews}
 * El héroe discreto by Mario Vargas Llosa {Personally recommended by C.S. in early 2016 to enrich my Spanish vocabulary and syntax}
 * The Goldfinch by Donna Tartt {Personally recommended by H.M.}
 * Harry Potter e la pietra filosofale by J. K. Rowling {Personally recommended by H.M. in 2015.
 While recommended in English, I'll read it in Italian to practice the language}
-* Flatland: A romance of many dimensions by Edwin A. Abbott {Personally recommended by G.C. many years ago}

 ### Non-Fiction -- Instructive
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}